Andriiko26/virtual-nexus/README.md

 ## Futures
 Posts:
 - View all posts
-- Adding your post with a photo and tags
+- Adding your post with tags
 - Commenting posts
 - Like post
 - Searching for an article
+- Markdown is supported
+- Edit post

 Users:
 - Change your username.